Healthcare Specialties

 Content

-Once CTEPH develops, the most effective cure is a surgical procedure known as pulmonary endarterectomy that reestablishes normal blood flow to the lungs.
+Once CTEPH develops, the most effectiveintervention is a surgical procedure known as pulmonary endarterectomy that reestablishes normal blood flow to the lungs.
+This procedure is potentially curative.

 This surgery can reverse pulmonary hypertension and reverse damage to the heart and other organs.
 With surgery, patients can expect excellent long-term survival approaching 90% at five years.
 Without surgery, patients have substantially reduced long-term survival and quality of life.